QUALITY DECLARATION - SUMMARY

 While the ABS seeks to maximise consistency and comparability over time by minimising changes to the survey, sound survey practice requires ongoing development to maintain the integrity of the data, its relevance to the changing needs of users and the efficiency of the collection.

-In addition to the non-sampling errors outlined in the Accuracy section, above, factors which may affect the comparability of 2010 estimates with those of previous cycles are described below:
+In addition to non-sampling errors and revisions, factors which may affect the comparability of 2012 estimates with those of previous cycles are described below:

 R&D as collected by the ABS is defined in accordance with the OECD standard as 'creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications'.

-Statistics shown are classified by: Socio-economic objective; Fields of research; and Type of activity.
-Data providers self-classify R&D expenditure based on their interpretation of OECD/ABS definitions.
-The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data and applies consistent processing methodologies.
-See also the Reliability of Statistics and Revisions sections of the Technical Note
+Data providers report and self-classify R&D survey information based on their interpretation of OECD and ABS definitions and classifications.
+The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data by applying consistent processing methodologies.
+See the Non-Sampling Error and Revisions sections of the Technical Note for further information.

 If the information you require is not available as a standard product, inquiries can be made by contacting the National Information and Referral Service on 1300 135 070 or Amanda Baile on (08) 9360 5357.